 The Fairlane is an attractive car, and to further enhance its appearance the Victoria has a 2 inch lower roof line to give it a much sportier look.

 After a substantial restyle the previous year Ford reused the 1955 bodies but revised the grille, the round parking lamps were gone and replaced with oblong ones, the chrome trim around the headlamps was gone and there was a new jet-style hood ornament.

-Outside this Ford is painted in a combination of Mandarin Orange and Colonial White.
+Outside this Ford is painted in rare solid color of Diamond Blue.

 Inside is Ford's newly styled instrument panel / dash for 1956 and features the new 'deep dish' steering wheel designed for greater safety - something that Ford had just started taking a greater interest in.

-Inside, the white and orange vinyl color scheme complements the exterior perfectly.
-Too orange for some?
-You decide but we love it!
+Inside, the White and Aquatone Blue vinyl color scheme complements the exterior perfectly.

 Under the hood is a 292 cubic inch Thunderbird engine that outputs 202 horsepower.
-It is believed the 63,000 miles on the odometer are original.
+It is paired with a Ford-O-Matic automatic transmission and has power steering too.

 1956 saw the electrics upgraded to 12 volts (up from the previous 6 volt system).
 This kept up with the growing demand for accessories and made starting a bit easier too.